Loading...

 or JWKSet

-The is supported.
+The detached payload is supported.

 The library is able to support any other compression methods just by declaring new classes.